Table of contents

 The big launch event

 The launch event is the official product introduction.
 It can be a public event, a press conference, or a digital release.
-A well-planned launch event can set the tone for the product's success, providing a platform to showcase its unique features and benefits.
+A well-planned launch event sets the tone for the product's success, providing a platform to showcase its unique features and benefits.

 Post-launch support: Keep the momentum going

 After the launch, customer support becomes essential.
 This involves answering customer questions, addressing any issues, and providing ongoing support to ensure customer satisfaction.
-Good post-launch support can turn new customers into loyal advocates.
+Good post-launch is an essential part of the product launch checklist, and can turn new customers into loyal advocates.

 Avoiding common pitfalls